koallen/leetcode-database/README.md

-# leetcode-database
+# Leetcode Database
-My solution to database problems on leetcode
+My solution to database problems on leetcode.
+Note that it follows MySQL's syntax.